-The emissions due to the use of electricity is estimated as a product of the grid emission factor and the quantity of electricity used (MW) in the project activity for operating the flares and blowers.
-The grid emission factor is fixed ex-ante as $0.2677 \text{ tCO}2/\text{MWh}$.
-DNV can confirm that the combined margin calculated as per ACM0002 version 06 for the Brazilian South-Southeast-
+The emissions due to use of electricity is estimated as a product of the grid emission factor and the quantity of electricity used (MW) in the project activity for operating the flares and blowers.
+The grid emission factor is fixed ex-ante as 0.2677 tCO2/MWh.
+The combined margin calculated as per ACM0002 for the Brazilian South-Southeast-Midwest interconnected grid considering data for the years 2003, 2004 and 2005 is 0.2611 tCO2/MWh /9/ and thus the emission factor applied in this project is considered appropriate.

-Midwest interconnected grid considering data for the years 2003, 2004 and 2005 is 0.2611 tCO2/MWh and thus the emission factor applied in this project is considered more conservative.
-The emission factor applied corresponds to the highest value of emission factor amongst the registered PDDs for Brazil, applying the methodology ACM0001.
-The selected grid emission factor is also more conservative that the estimation carried out by the project developer (not confirmed by DNV) using the weighted average option of the EF estimation as per AMS ID for the year 2005, which works out to be 0.0751 tCO2/MWh /9/.
 The ex ante estimation of project emissions due to the utilization of electricity is 33.42 tCO2 per year.
 This represents only 0.028 % of the total claimed annual emissions reduction.